 Depending on the category of your building and the area in which it is located, your account may contain other taxes, such as:

-- A parking lot tax is charged for indoor and outdoor parking spaces for non-residential buildings in some parts of downtown Montréal.
-You can have the data
+- A parking lot tax is charged for parking spaces for non-residential buildings.

 - The permanent occupancy of public property tax is generally billed through your municipal tax account.
 Types of permanent occupancy include encroachment by building a protruding element, such as a balcony or staircase.

 - The local improvement tax fund infrastructure work to enhance or develop an area.
 This work includes paving and lighting streets.

-- A water service fee is charged for non-residential buildings in some boroughs.
+- A water consumption service fee is charged for non-residential buildings with a water meter.